FLCAC-admin/FLCAC-docs/docs/glossary.md

 collaboration server
 : An openLCA specific server application, maintained by GreenDelta, that allows users to work collaboratively on LCA models, share data, and host public LCA repositories such as those available on [lcacommons.gov](https://www.lcacommons.gov/lca-collaboration/).
 For more information, see the [Collabortion Server manual](https://greendelta.github.io/lca-collaboration-server-manual/).

+consumption mix
+: The mix of electricity sources consumed within a region after accounting for net flows of electricity in or out.
+The consumption mix typically does not match the {term}`generation mix`.

 context
 : In the case of the {term}`FEDEFL <Federal Elementary Flow List>` (and often in LCA more broadly), context describes the origin or destination of an elementary flow.
 Context informs the directionality of an elementary flow.
 Resource flows are extracted from nature, while emissions are released to nature.
 [List of FEDEFL contexts](https://github.com/USEPA/Federal-LCA-Commons-Elementary-Flow-List/blob/master/wiki/resources/FEDEFLcontexts.xlsx).
 For more discussion of context see [EPA's FEDEFL Report](https://cfpub.epa.gov/si/si_public_record_report.cfm?Lab=NRMRL&dirEntryId=347251)